3vincent/nextcloud-back/README.md

 - Installation directory (i.e. `/var/www/nextcloud`)
 - Data directory (i.e. `/opt/nextcloud-data`)
-- MySQL database
+- MySQL or Postgresql database

 The backup is moved to the backup location that is set in the SETUP Area (`$backupDestination`).

-For security reasons, the mySQL Password is passed as an environment variable.
+For security reasons, the database password is passed as an environment variable.
 This variable can be set on execution: `NEXTCLOUDMYSQLPW=mypassword ./nextcloud-backup.sh`

 ## Setup